Impact-Site-Verification: 7a707631-b375-49f6-a2b7-0f318d096ab6

 Water: There is almost always water along the route.
 Either at huts, wells or streams.
 However, you should definitely use a water filter.
 No matter how clear the water is, it can still contain impurities, for example from animal excrement or dead animals.
 However, you can also boil the water.

-Tour du mont Blanc stages
+Tour du mont blanc TMB

 Clothes